 How spin files are created

 Sirv automatically creates a spin file when you upload a sequence of images.
-This is a text file (in JSON) which references the images in your animation, plus any other settings you choose.
+It is JSON text file, which references the images in your animation, plus any settings you’ve chosen.

 A spin file is generated when:

 - The image names contain a sequence of ascending numerals.

 - Between 8 and 1000 images make up the sequence.

 - Numerals do not exceed the value 1024.